 1. Front-Tilt Pivoting

 Most low-end medical chairs feature rear-tilt pivoting that forces patients to look up at the ceiling when they’re reclined.
-A chair with front-tilt pivot allows users to be in a reclined position and still maintain eye contact with the people around them.
+A chair with a front-tilt pivot allows users to be in a reclined position and still maintain eye contact with the people around them.

 Front-tilt pivot means patients can more easily socialize with people and interact with their surroundings.
 Psychologically, it provides a significant boost to their engagement and quality of life.